helalraed/tryhackme-notes/cryptography/notes.md

 * DES is outdated and insecure
 * Always use strong algorithms (AES, RSA)
-* Cryptography is used in HTTPS, SSH, banking
+* Cryptography is used in HTTPS, SSH, and online banking

 ---